HL7/fhir-sdoh-clinicalcare/input/pagecontent/draft_specifications_for_personal_characteristics.md

 The personal characteristic profiles adhere to the following consistent structure with respect to handling [null flavors](https://www.hl7.org/fhir/v3/NullFlavor/cs.html):

-* Race and Ethnicity – These profiles allow more than one Observation.component.value in order to allow race or ethnicity to be expressed with high-level codes, and/or more detailed level codes, and/or as a string.
+* Race and Ethnicity – These profiles allow more than one `Observation.component.value` in order to allow race or ethnicity to be expressed with high-level codes, and/or more detailed level codes, and/or as a string.
 Null values (e.g., unknown, asked-declined, etc.) apply to all assertions about race or ethnicity regardless of granularity.
-For this reason, null values cannot be captured as part of individual components and are instead captured as a single element using Observation.dataAbsentReason.
-As a consequence, the value sets for Observation.component.value. have been modified to exclude null value concepts.
-Thus, for R/E, the value sets for Observation.component.value are the same as those defined in the [US Core Patient]({{site.data.fhir.ver.uscore}}/StructureDefinition-us-core-patient.html) extensions with the exception that null flavors are represented using dataAbsentReason.
+For this reason, null values cannot be captured as part of individual components and are instead captured as a single element using `Observation.dataAbsentReason`.
+As a consequence, the value sets for `Observation.component.value`. have been modified to exclude null value concepts.
+Thus, for R/E, the value sets for `Observation.component.value` are the same as those defined in the [US Core Patient]({{site.data.fhir.ver.uscore}}/StructureDefinition-us-core-patient.html) extensions with the exception that null flavors are represented using `Observation.dataAbsentReason`.

-* Sexual Orientation, Gender Identity, Recorded Sex and Gender, Personal Pronouns - These profiles allow only one Observation.value.
-Therefore, null value concepts are allowed in the value set for Observation.value.
+* Sexual Orientation, Gender Identity, Recorded Sex and Gender, Personal Pronouns - These profiles allow only one`Observation.value`.
+Therefore, null value concepts are allowed in the value set for `Observation.value`.

-The value set for Observation.method may also change as feedback is solicited and/or according to policy (e.g., at the organizational, state, or federal level).
+The value set for `Observation.method` may also change as feedback is solicited and/or according to policy (e.g., at the organizational, state, or federal level).
 For further detail on method, see Recommendations for Collection and Reporting of Personal Characteristics.

 #### Guidance for Personal Characteristics of a Related Person or Practitioner